hawkrives/junqi/README.md

 ## Credits and Acknowledgements
 This module defines both a Lexer and Grammar that use the Jison Parser Generator (http://zaach.github.com/jison/)

+The objeq grammar was originally developed by Thomas Bradford and Stefano Rago for Agilo Software GmbH (http://www.agilosoftware.com/)

 ## License (MIT License)
 Copyright (c) 2013 Thomas S. Bradford